TenteEEEE/quiche_pantie_patch/readme.md

   "input":"./body/body_linz.png",
   "output":"patched.png",

-  "":"I guess normally true is confortable for you.
+  "":"I guess normally true is comfortable for you.
 When you set false, it patches a single pantie", "all":true,

   "":"When you set all, you can define the directory name. default will be a model name", "":"It may useful when you make Linz texture using quiche model", "directory":"default",

   "":"Pantie number.
 0 means the latest one.
-It may confort for you.", "pantie":0,
+It may comfort for you.", "pantie":0,

   "":"When you want to update all the converted texture, set true",